kodecocodes/vt_android_mvvm/v1/for_instructor/05-the-view.markdown

 configureSpinnerListeners sets up listeners that get called when choices are made in the attribute drop downs.
 There are todos that we'll handle in the next video.

-configureEditText() sets upn a text changed listener for the name EditText, with another todo for us to implement.
+configureEditText() sets up a text changed listener for the name EditText, with another todo for us to implement.

 And configureClickListeners() sets up click listeners for showing the avatar chooser and for the save button.